-1 Formerly the Interprovincial Education Statistical Project (IESP).
-Statistics Canada - federal expenditures (e.g. schools operated by the Department of Indian and Northern Affairs or the Department of National Defense, federal programs such as Official Languages, Human Resources Development Canada programs, CIDA programs, Health and Welfare programs) - expenditures for private schools - all expenditures from programs at the post-secondary level - intrasectoral transactions - principal portion of debt repayments or bank loans - recoveries of expenditures from specified purpose - provision for vacation pay and similar employee benefit - provision for bad debts and any other provisions - reserves and other suspense accounts - deficits and write-off to losses - debenture discount - taxes remitted to other government sub-sectors (ex: municipal taxes) School Boards and Districts - Operating Expenditures Educator Salaries, Wages and Allowances (row1) Salaries and wages are the remuneration to educators for services rendered.
+&lt;sup>1 Formerly the Interprovincial Education Statistical Project (IESP).
+Statistics Canada - federal expenditures (e.g. schools operated by the Department of Indian and Northern Affairs or the Department of National Defense, federal programs such as Official Languages, Human Resources Development Canada programs, CIDA programs, Health and Welfare programs) - expenditures for private schools - all expenditures from programs at the post-secondary level - intrasectoral transactions - principal portion of debt repayments or bank loans - recoveries of expenditures from specified purpose - provision for vacation pay and similar employee benefit - provision for bad debts and any other provisions - reserves and other suspense accounts - deficits and write-off to losses - depreciation on capital expenditures (amortization charges) - debenture discount - taxes remitted to other government sub-sectors (ex: municipal taxes) SCHOOL BOARDS AND DISTRICTS Educator remuneration: Salaries, Wages and Allowances (row1) Salaries and wages are the remuneration to educators for services rendered.
 Include principals, vice-principals and other professional non-teaching staff which includes, among others, pedagogical consultants, guidance counselors and special education teachers.
 Allowances are payments made in addition to salaries/ wages to compensate for isolation, additional administrative duties or other responsibilities and other similar costs.
 Please include sick leave payments, maternity leave and other approved leave.
-Ad hoc allowances for travel and accommodation are excluded and are reported in Other Operating Expenditures.
+Ad hoc allowances for travel and accommodation are excluded and are reported in "Other operating expenditures".
 Allowances also exclude payment of superannuation or pension premiums on behalf of the educator.
-For more information on the definition of "Educators", please see the Educator related tables (section 2.3).
-Educator Fringe Benefits - all, except employer's contribution to Canada and Quebec Pension Plans - CQPP) (row2) Includes payment on behalf of the educator for unemployment insurance premiums, life insurance plans, health, dental and drug plans, vision care plans, workers' compensation plans, disability insurance plans, termination and early retirement gratuities, private use of institution's goods and services, employee discounts, professional fees related to professional development, payments to government work safety agencies, purchase and maintenance of clothing, moving fees, employee counseling services, union duties leave, annuity funds, paid recognition for years of service, paid holidays, trips, jury duty pay, employee parking lot fees, and board-sponsored recreation or paid memberships.
-Educators Fringe Benefits - Employer's contribution to Canada and Quebec Pension Plans - CQPP) (row 3) Includes the employer's contribution to Canada and Quebec pension plans, or any other provincial employer's contribution to Canada Pension Plans.
-Total Fringe Benefits (row 4) The sum of rows 2 and 3.
+For more information on the definition of "educators", please see the Educator related tables (section 2.3).
+Fringe benefits - except employer's contribution to Canada and Quebec pension plans (row2) Includes payment on behalf of the educator for unemployment insurance premiums, life insurance plans, health, dental and drug plans, vision care plans, workers' compensation plans, disability insurance plans, termination and early retirement gratuities, private use of institution's goods and services, employee discounts, professional fees related to professional development, payments to government work safety agencies, purchase and maintenance of clothing, moving fees, employee counseling services, union duties leave, annuity funds, paid recognition for years of service, paid holidays, trips, jury duty pay, employee parking lot fees, and board-sponsored recreation or paid memberships.
+Educator pension plans: Employer's contribution to Canada and Quebec pension plans (row 3) Includes the employer's contribution to Canada and Quebec pension plans Others pension plans (row 4) Any other types of pension plans.